spring-guides/top-spring-on-kubernetes/README.md

 is only multiplied with time as new writers consider where to add or expand on existing information.

-The purpose of this repository is to manage topical guides for Spring projects.
+A good solution is to create topical guides separate from reference documentation.
+The purpose of this repository is to hold such topical guides for Spring projects.
 The repository is shared across projects since ideas and topics, more so than a reference, most often apply across projects and remain valid across versions.

 Consider the following general guidelines: